babylonchain/covenant-signer/docs/deployment.md

 wallet.
 This wallet will contain a single address, whose private key will be used as the Covenant BTC key to sing PSBTs.

+**Throughout this whole process, the bitcoind Offline Wallet should not have internet access.**

 1. Create the wallet
     ```shell
     bitcoin-cli -named createwallet \